 Neuro-optometric rehabilitation therapy has helped countless patients suffering from lingering visual symptoms related to brain injuries, and can help you or a loved one as well.

 Even if your vision is clear and you experience symptoms like dizziness, nausea, sensitivity to light or anxiety, you may have an underlying vision problem.

 We know how debilitating these symptoms can be — and we’re here to help.

-To schedule your functional visual evaluation, call The Niagra Vision Therapy Centre at Dr. Hopkins & Associates today.
+To schedule your functional visual evaluation, call The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry today.

-The Niagra Vision Therapy Centre at Dr. Hopkins & Associates serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , St. Catharine, Ontario and surrounding communities.
+The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , St. Catharine, Ontario and surrounding communities.